5 Ways to Get Ready…For the Golden Years

 In the famous words of Bugs Bunny, “What’s Up, Doc?”
 No one wants to see a doctor when they’re well, but preventative exams are SO important!
 Discuss with your primary care provider how often you should have common exams and check-ups based on your health and family history of illnesses.

 Ask your doctor about the following:If you’re not feeling as strong as you once did, find out if you could benefit from outpatient physical and occupational therapy.
 These therapies can help with strength and balance.
-Being strong and steady can help you reduce your risk of falling, improve chronic pain, or reduce your risk for injuries.
+Being strong and steady can help you reduce your risk of falling, improve chronic pain, and reduce your risk of injuries.

 3. Designate a Decision-Maker